tilbud/CCRCN-Soils-Working-Group/training/attendance.md

 Kathe Todd-Brown - I'm hoping to learn more about how to teach git skills

 Lauren Brown - I'm hoping to learn best practices for data management.
+Hey this is Jim.
+I want to become a master GITter.